Justmalhar/ThinkLikeAnEngineer/README.md

 # Think Like An Engineer

-Welcome to Think Like an Engineer - a GitHub repository dedicated to those who aspire to excel in engineering leadership and want to introduce the art of growth hacking through engineering practices while enhancing productivity.
+Welcome to Think Like an Engineer - a GitHub repository dedicated to those who want to succeed in computer science, not be replaced by AI through engineering leadership and introduce the art of growth hacking through engineering practices & enhancing productivity.

 My mission is to provide a comprehensive collection of resources, insights, and tips to help you navigate the challenges of engineering leadership and to foster a culture of continuous improvement and innovation.

-## What’s Inside?
+### What’s Inside?

-Here, you’ll find a curated list of resources including books, newsletters, articles, and more, meticulously selected to guide you on your journey to becoming an exceptional engineering leader.
+Here, you’ll find a curated list of resources including books, newsletters, articles, and more, meticulously collected from my Notion + some popular Githubs to guide you on your journey to becoming an exceptional engineering leader.

-## Engineering Leadership
+### Engineering Leadership

 Jump into the world of engineering leadership with resources that cover effective management practices, leadership strategies, team building, and more.

-## Engineering Insights
+### Engineering Insights

 Gain deeper understanding of engineering principles, practices, and trends.
 From software engineering to system design and data engineering, enrich your knowledge and stay ahead of the curve.

-## Productivity Boosters
+### Productivity Boosters

 Discover tools, techniques, and strategies to enhance your productivity.
 Learn how to manage your time effectively, prioritize tasks, and lead your team to achieve more with less.